WRITTEN STATEMENT OF SUPPORT — TIPS AND ADVICE

 • Put yourself in the judges’ shoes.
 Ask yourself: Have I made a compelling case for our project?
 Is there logic to the presentation?
 Is it readable?
 Is the type large enough?
 Did I make it easy for the judges to grasp our argument?
 We’re not interested in fancy presentations.
 Use yellow marker to highlight key points.
 Point arrows to crucial details in drawings or photos.
 Underline key points.
 The judges have a lot of entries to review… make it easy for them to read yours.

 • One last tip: Ask someone who is not familiar with the project to read your entry.
 If that person has questions, you might want to rework your submission.

-You must put all your images (JPEG or TIFF) into a PowerPoint file (at 72-dpi resolution) on a flash drive (or send via a file-sharing service), with captions explaining what the photo or image illustrates.
+You must put all your images (JPEG or TIFF) into a PowerPoint file (at 72-dpi resolution), along with the high-resolution images in a separate folder, with captions for the PPT images explaining what the photo or image illustrates.
 Why did you choose this photo?
 How does it advance your entry?
 Use your images to make your case and sell your project to the judges.
 You must also place a file containing all your images at high-resolution (300 dpi) on the same flash drive (or file-sharing service), along with the file of your Written Statement of Support (in Word or PDF format), Project Information Sheet, and Payment Form (if paying by credit card) or check.